Back up SQL Server databases in Azure VMs

 Add-AzureRmNetworkSecurityRuleConfig -NetworkSecurityGroup $nsg -Name "AzureActiveDirectoryAllowOutbound" -Access Allow -Protocol * -Direction Outbound -Priority <priority> -SourceAddressPrefix * -SourcePortRange * -DestinationAddressPrefix "AzureActiveDirectory" -DestinationPortRange 443 -Description "Allow outbound traffic to AzureActiveDirectory service"

 Allow access by using Azure Firewall tags.
 If you're using Azure Firewall, create an application rule by using the AzureBackup FQDN tag.
 This allows outbound access to Azure Backup.

 Deploy an HTTP proxy server to route traffic.
 When you back up a SQL Server database on an Azure VM, the backup extension on the VM uses the HTTPS APIs to send management commands to Azure Backup and data to Azure Storage.
 The backup extension also uses Azure AD for authentication.
 Route the backup extension traffic for these three services through the HTTP proxy.
+There are no wildcard domains in use with Azure Backup to add to the allow list for your proxy rules.
+You will need to use the public IP ranges for these services provided by Azure.
 The extensions are the only component that's configured for access to the public internet.